UCLA Health specialists expertly treat a wide range of children’s endocrine disorders, including type 1 diabetes.

 Our areas of care

-Our program is renowned for thorough care, innovative treatments and family-centered support.
+Our pediatric program is renowned for thorough care, innovative treatments and family-centered support.
 Using an individualized approach, we focus on educating patients as well as family members and caregivers.
 We know that children with diabetes stay healthier when everyone is aligned with the care plan.

 Our endocrinology team includes certified diabetes educators, registered dietitians, social workers and child psychologists.
 Bringing multiple experts together allows us to provide the most comprehensive services and support.
 We offer: